dinomite94/diff_updater/README.md

 # diff_updater
-This repository contains the implementation of my Differential Update tool
+This repository contains the implementation of my Differential Update tool tester